Israelites Enslaved in Egypt (5 reasons why)

 Goshen is one of the richest agricultural regions in Egypt.
 The Israelites had cultivated the land with royal permission for three hundred years.
 The new Pharaoh considered the Hebrews foreigners who had taken advantage of Egyptian hospitality.
 He felt justified in making the Israelites pay for using Egyptian land for so many years.

 Even today, Goshen is one of the most fertile areas in Egypt.
-The fields are lush, and well water from the Nile River.
+The fields are lush, and well watered from the Nile River.
 The principal crops grown in this area are wheat and barley, which are used to make bread and brew beer and are both staples in the Egyptian diet.
 Goshen also has many fruit and date trees.

 The Pharaoh was angry that foreigners had controlled this region and prospered for so many years.